-Major Jahara "Franky" Matisek, U.S. Air Force, is an Assistant Professor in the Department of the Military and Strategic Academy.
+Major Jahara "Franky" Matisek, U.S. Air Force, is an Assistant Professor in the Department of the Military and Strategic Studies at the U.S. Air Force Academy and is Non-resident Fellow at the Modern War Institute at West Point, U.S. Military Academy.
 He is a military pilot with a Ph.D. in Political Science from Northwestern University that studies insurgencies/counterinsurgencies in Africa and the Middle East.

-Will Reno is a professor of Political Science at Northwestern University and is the former Director of the Program of African Studies.
+Will Reno is a professor of Political Science at Northwestern University and is the former Director of the Program of African Studies nad is an Adjunct Scholar with the Modern War Institute.
 He has over 20 years of experience studying conflict in Africa and the Middle East.